Strangers at Drakeshaugh by Northumbrian

 ‘It’s quite an old building,’ Ginny observed.

-‘More than a hundred and fifty years old, early Victorian, but it’s been well modernised, don’t worry,’ I reassured her.
+‘More than a hundred and fifty years old, early Victorian, but don’t worry, it’s been well modernised,’ I reassured her.

-‘The school I went to was a lot older,’ she smiled.
+‘The school I went to was a lot older,’ she said with a smile.

 ‘Really?’
 I began, but my son interrupted us.